molgenis/capice/README.md

 - Will CAPICE support CADD 1.6 and Genome Build 38?

-In a future patch CAPICE will add support for CADD 1.6 and Genome Build 38, for both CADD 1.4 and CADD 1.6.
+While genome build 38 will be supported in the future, CADD 1.6 will not be.
+Even CADD 1.4 is deprecated at this point.
+Input annotation is fully handled by VEP.

 - These scores are nice and all, but what do they really mean for this particular variant?